qtnguyen1611/qtnguyen1611/README.md

 # 👋 Hi, I’m Toan (Nguyen Quoc Toan)

-🎓 Information Systems @ SMU specializing in Product Development (2nd Major: Cybersecurity)
+🎓 Information Systems @ SMU specializing in Product Development | 2nd Major in Cybersecurity

 💻 With a foundation in software engineering and business, I enjoy turning user and stakeholder needs into scalable solutions that improve efficiency and create impact.